Vehrik/FarOut/Characters/2-Vitals.md

     Stamina is also used to Grunt, a very powerful mechanic that allows you to empower your Actions, or even allow you to retry failed Challenges.

-    You may also reduce Damage received by expending Stamina at a 1:1 ratio.
-    This means that if you were to take, say, 5 Damage, you can reduce it to 2 Damage by expending 3 Stamina at the instant you take Damage.
+    You may also reduce Damage from a single source by half rounded up by expending 1 Stamina.
+You are able to do this as many time as you wish, but you may not reduce damage to less than 1.
+This means that if you were to take, say, 5 Damage, you can reduce it to 3 Damage by expending 1 Stamina at the instant you take Damage.
 When this is done, the Damage is treated as if it were its reduced amount for purposes of applying Injury.
-Damage cannot be reduced to less than 1.

     Mutations, Elixirs and other items within the game can grant bonus Stamina beyond what is available from a Brawn Core.

-    Your Stamina also doubles as a Hunger and Thirst Meter.
-For every 2 days you go without food or 3 hours you go without water (or an equivalent for your Creature) you lose 1 point of Stamina.
-These times are halved if you spend more than an hour in a High Stress Scenario in a day.
+    Your Stamina also doubles as a Hunger Meter.
+The exact mechanics around starvation and exhaustion are discussed in the Rest & Relaxation section of this book.

     If you Creature has -3 Stamina, they Bust on Move Challenges.
 If they have -4 Stamina, they Bust on ALL actions.
 If they have -5 Stamina, they fall